dsilvaggio/ETF_Analyzer/README.md

 HvPlot was then used to create a line graph showing the PYPL daily returns.
 ![This is an image](https://github.com/dsilvaggio/ETF_Analyzer/blob/main/Resources/Screen%20Shot%202022-08-10%20at%209.00.54%20AM.png)

-In order to find the PYPL cummulative returns, the **.cumsum()** function was first used on the daily returns column in the PYPL dataframe.
-HvPlot was then used again to show the cummulative returns for PYPL in a line graph.
+In order to find the PYPL cumulative returns, the **.cumsum()** function was first used on the daily returns column in the PYPL dataframe.
+HvPlot was then used again to show the cumulative returns for PYPL in a line graph.
 ![This is an image](https://github.com/dsilvaggio/ETF_Analyzer/blob/main/Resources/Screen%20Shot%202022-08-10%20at%209.01.01%20AM.png)